morbidlizard/kafka-spark-influx-csv-analysis/README.md

     }
 }
 ```
-In file 5 sections: 4 required ( input, output, processing, databases ) and 1 optional (analysis).
-Describe every section below in details (all fields is required):
+File has 5 sections: 4 of them are mandatory (input, output, processing, databases) and 1 is optional (analysis).
+Sections are described in more detail below (all fields are mandatory).

 ### Section input
-This section describes how application receive data
+This section describes how the application will receive data.

 * "input_type" - input data type, valid values: "csv", "kafka"
 * "data_structure" - path to file with data structure